-What is the value of Twitter chats?
+Q: What is the value of Twitter chats?

-Dave Kerpen, CEO of Likeable Media
+Dave Kerpen, CEO of Likeable Media in New York:

 “There are hundreds of Twitter chats for different topics, and if there isn’t a Twitter chat for your industry yet, you should start one!
 Likeable hosts a Twitter chat called #LikeableChat every Sunday night at 10 p.m.
 EST to talk about hot topics in social media.
 Twitter chats allow brands to lead the conversation about their industries, which provides unparalleled value in both the short and long term.
 The great thing about #Likeablechat is that it takes place on a very widely-used platform, which allows hundreds of people to participate at once.
 Twitter’s widespread reach helps us connect with prospects and fans all over the world.
 We’ve already closed over $300,000 worth of business generated from Twitter chats, and each week we continue to form connections that will lead to new business opportunities.”

 Alexandra Levit, president and founder of Inspiration at Work in Chicago:

 “I love Twitter chats.
 They allow people who want real-time, spontaneous advice on a topic to listen in for an hour and get an array of diverse and thoughtful opinions.
 The best chats host a lot of topical experts at once so that they can piggyback on one another.
 The organizers also carefully think through a few questions in advance to guide the discussion.
 And by the way, sponsoring a Twitter chat is a terrific, low-cost way for an organization to brand itself in a particular space.”